dmoranj/clepsydra/README.md

 * `frequency`: indicating the default frequency for the runner.
 * `callback`: this callback will be invoked with a map of the results of all the executed Timed Event, or with an error if there was any.

+#### bindToPromise(fn, ...args)
+This utility function creates a Promised from a callback-based function.
+The first argument is considered to be the function to invoke.
+The rest of the arguments will be passed to the invoked function.
+The function will be also passed a callback;
+if the callback results in an error, the Promise will be rejected; if the callback returns a value (or a list of values), the promise will be resolved with that value (or list of values).